open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 - The set of required/recommended attributes must remain the same
 - Span names must match the following regular expression: `^[a-z][a-z0-9]*([._][a-z0-9]+)*$`

+## OTEL Semantic Convention JSON Schema Changes

+[TODO] The JSON Schema for the registry must be updated to reflect these changes.

 ## OTEL Schema Changes

 The OTEL schema file structure must be updated to either include the URL to a self-contained/resolved